bitwarden/help/_articles/plans-and-pricing/what-plan-is-right-for-me.md

 order: "02"
 redirect_from:
   - /article/picking-bitwarden-for-personal-or-business/
+description: "Bitwarden offers a wide selection of plans to accommodate all use cases.
+This article contains helpful information you can use to determine what plan is right for you."
 ---

 Hi there!
 Bitwarden is here to help you take your first steps, whether you're a convert from another solution or new to password managers all-together.